Trying to write a Band 6 HSC English essay can feel like a mystery once you hit Year 12.

 - Doesn’t seem to answer the question

-Are you looking for some extra help with HSC English in 2019?
+Are you looking for some extra help with HSC English?

 We pride ourselves on our inspirational HSC English coaches and mentors!